LB--/lSDK/doc/exports/minimum-required.md

 * `GetRunObjectInfos` - without this, the runtime will exit before ever starting up
 * `GetRunObjectDataSize` - it is currently unknown what really happens without this, but it likely will result in corruption at runtime as Fusion doesn't know much memory to allocate for the `RunData` structure

-The following functions are the minimum required for the Runtime builds:
-* `GetInfos` - see above
-* `CreateRunObject` - see above
-* `DestroyRunObject` - see above
-* `HandleRunObject` - see above
-* `PauseRunObject` - see above
-* `ContinueRunObject` - see above
-* `GetRunObjectInfos` - see above
-* `GetRunObjectDataSize` - see above

-All other functions are optional if you do not need to customize their behavior, though some come in all-or-nothing pairs or sets.
+All other functions are optional if you do not need to customize their behavior, though some should be exported together.
+If you just need to get started and don't care about a working runtime yet, the only function required for Fusion to load your extension is `GetInfos` - just make sure you also define `KPX_NAME`, `EXO_ICON`, and `EXO_IMAGE` in the resource file.